adityapandita97/Operating-Systems/README.md

 # operating-systems-QUESTIONS

 For any technical interviews, you should have grasp on Operation System concepts.
 The below list of topics will help you to fast forward your interview preparation and get ahead.
-Complete Roadmap for CSA/CSE/DMS/SE is [here](https://whimsical.com/cloud-support-associate-roadmap-S2unty6W9pqmMRGq77h2jk)

 Operating System [NOTES](https://drive.google.com/file/d/1FAxjhyIlsGGouIyCPyR3xqKVgU7mhEmQ/view) and [ROADMAP](https://whimsical.com/operating-system-cheatsheet-by-love-babbar-S9tuWBCSQfzoBRF5EDNinQ)